 9410 Ushuaia, Tierra del Fuego, Argentina

 At 11,911 miles from Dublin — just a few hundred miles shy of half way around the earth — The Bog in Dunedin, New Zealand is literally the world’s farthest Irish bar from Ireland itself.
 It’s got all the staples of a standard Irish sports bar and restaurant and is often populated with university students from the nearby University of Otago, New Zealand’s oldest university.
 Owing to Dunedin’s strong Scottish heritage (the city’s name is derived from Dún Éideann, the Scotch Gaelic name for Edinburgh), it might even feel like you never left your local.

 Dunedin 9016, New Zealand

 Did we leave your favorite international Irish pub off our list?
 Have you been to a farther-flung Irish bar?
+What international Irish pub would you like to visit?
 Let us know in the comments below!